Skip to main content

 Melasma

-Pigmentation disorders may coexist with post-acne changes and require a distinct but complementary strategy.
+Pigmentation disorders may coexist with post-acne changes and require a separate but complementary strategy.

 Photoaging clinical topic